About Department of History

 This commitment to providing outstanding postgraduate teaching is reflected in feedback from our external examiners, as well as through consistently strong feedback in the National Student Survey.

 I really cannot fault the programmes at Sheffield.
 The Department should be held up as an example of exemplary practice across the institution and beyond.
 It was an absolute pleasure to read the dissertations.
 Such a rich selection of original subjects – this is a testament to the programme and to the students Sheffield is able to attract.MA External Examiner

 Join us at our next open day on 28 April 2017 or one of our monthly open afternoons to find out what postgraduate study at Sheffield is all about.
 You can explore the campus, get advice on applying and visit the history department to find out more about our degree programmes.
 Book your place.

 Sheffield is the fourth largest city in England and one of the greenest in Europe.
 With a welcoming and safe atmosphere and lots to see and do, it’s a great place to live for your postgraduate studies.

 - History ranked third in the UK for world-leading research

 - Top three UK university for student experience

-- Top ranked university students would recommend to a friend
+- Top Russell Group university students would recommend to a friend

-- Ranked third in the UK for high quality facilities
+- Top in the Russell Group for high quality facilities and accommodation

 A stimulating postgraduate environment